Table of Contents

-3 Alexander Technique Exercises to Do in Office
+- 3 Alexander Technique Exercises To Do at the Office

 Physical activity is important in our everyday life.
 However, office workers tend to forget the importance of keeping their bodies active throughout the day, as their work tends to be very immersive.
 The result of these actions is back pain while sitting on your chair and knee pain when sitting for long periods, among many other physical complaints.